vtaquet/momice/momice_astro/instructions.md

-This notice describes the input files needed by GRAINOBLE, how to compile and execute the code, and the routines needed to analyze and visualise the results.
+This notice describes the input files needed by MOMICE_ASTRO, how to compile and execute the code, and the routines needed to analyze and visualise the results.

 ## 1. INPUT FILES